Farnsworth Wright: Weird Tales, The Moon Terror and Oriental Stories/Magic Carpet Magazine

 Wright also anonymously edited an anthology of WT stories, The Moon Terror (1927), as a bonus for subscribers.
 The contents were The Moon Terror (full-length novel by A.G.
 Birch); Ooze by Anthony M. Rud; Penelope by Vincent Starrett and Wright's own "An Adventure in the Fourth Dimension", described as "an uproarious skit on the four-dimensional theories of the mathematicians, and interplanetary stories in general."
 However, the anthology's contents (unfortunately representative of the worst of magazine's early years) meant the book took years to sell out; for many years during the 1930s Weird Tales carried advertisements for the book at the "reduced price of only fifty cents."
 Wright also edited a short-lived companion magazine, Oriental Stories (later renamed Magic Carpet Magazine) which lasted from 1930 to 1934.

 Wright (nicknamed "Plato" by his writers) was also noteworthy for starting the commercial careers of three important fantasy artists: Margaret Brundage, Virgil Finlay, and Hannes Bok.
 Each of the three made their first sale to, and had their work first appear in, Weird Tales.
-Wright was close friends with writers who submitted to the magazine such E. Hoffman Price (who often helped read the slushpile submissions) and Otis Adelbert Kline.
+Wright was close friends with writers who submitted to the magazine such E. Hoffmann Price (who often helped read the slushpile submissions) and Otis Adelbert Kline.

 E.F.
 Bleiler describes Wright as "an excellent editor who recognized quality work" in his book The Guide to Supernatural Fiction.

 Wright also published half a dozen pieces of his own fiction, but his stories are considered unmemorable.
 His poetry (all published as by "Francis Hard", a pseudonym also used on several of the stories) is considered more delicate, but he limited its appearance.
 (Most of the poems appeared in the earliest years of Weird Tales).